-At this time, few details are known about the means that the attackers used to compromise UCF’s security.
-2015 saw a variety of breach types across the higher education industry.
+The UCF data breach was one of a variety of breaches that occurred across the higher education industry in 2015.
 A North Carolina State University server was compromised in a hack that exposed payment card information for 5,962 individuals and Ohio’s John Carroll University identified PII-capturing malware on their servers.

 Information provided by UCF advises that two specific groups were impacted in the breach.
-The first is composed of current and 2014-2015 student-athletes and athletic staff.
+The first was composed of student-athletes and athletic staff.
 The larger group consisted of current and former employees, including students in work-study positions and adjunct faculty members.
-Attackers gained access to individuals’ first and last names, social security numbers and university-issued id numbers.
+Attackers gained access to individuals’ first and last names, social security numbers, and university-issued ID numbers.
 In the cases of student athletes, limited educational and athletic information was also compromised.
-The university has conclusively determined that no other personal information is at risk of exposure.
+The university conclusively determined that no other personal information was at risk of exposure.

-As we’ve noted in previous posts, many colleges and universities face major security challenges.
+As we’ve noted in previous posts, many colleges and universities find themselves subject to major security challenges.
 It is common that IT teams are tasked with securing large networks with limited budgets and resources.
 However, there are many steps colleges and universities can take to improve their security posture including gaining visibility into digital assets so they can be secured, continuously monitoring those assets for vulnerabilities, and measuring and assessing the security performance of vendors and partners — for the life of the relationship.